beryllium-org/ftouchutils/README.md

-# jpkg-template-package
+# FTouchUtils
-A template package for jpkg
+Utilities and drivers for using Adafruit_CircuitPython_FocalTouch-compatible touchscreens under Beryllium OS.
 <br />
 Build with <code>make package</code>